PraiseTechzw/biztracker/README.md

 ### Database Setup

-The app uses Isar database for local data storage.
+The app uses SQLite database for local data storage.
 The database is automatically initialized when the app starts.

 To generate the necessary database schema files:
    ```bash